machinetranslate/machinetranslate.org/more/associations/iamt.md

 ### Article 1.
 Name and General Structure

-The name of this nonprofit association, a corporation organized and existing under the laws of the District of Columbia, United States of America, shall be International Association for Machine Translation, Inc. (IAMT).
+The name of this nonprofit association, a corporation organised and existing under the laws of the District of Columbia, United States of America, shall be International Association for Machine Translation, Inc. (IAMT).
 Provision is made herein for the establishment of three regional divisions within IAMT.

 ### Article 2.
 Purposes

 The purposes of the International Association for Machine Translation, Inc., shall be exclusively nonprofit, scientific, and educational.
 It shall bring together users, developers, researchers, sponsors, and other individuals or institutional or corporate entities interested in machine translation for the purpose of studying, evaluating, and understanding the science of machine translation and educating the public on important scientific techniques and principles of machine translation.
-It shall also be responsible to organize and hold a biannual MT Summit conference in odd years.
+It shall also be responsible to organise and hold a biannual MT Summit conference in odd years.

 ### Article 3.
 Membership